Kraligor/keyball-trackballPCB/README.md

+# Fork Info

 This fork includes KiCAD files and BOM for the trackball PCB.
-Should be possible to hand-solder with steady hands.
 Resistors and caps are 0603/1608, connector is 2.54.
+The connector layout and component values are identical to the the original PCB, footprints differ as it's supposed to be hand-soldered, so the component packages are bigger.

 # Keyball Series